 5. This chart shows sites by the latest sync or file usage date and volume.
 This is best used to sort by using combinations of the latest sync date and the total drive users to decide which Drives are being used.

-1. Total sharing activities by drive owner organization hierarchy.
+6. This table shows total sharing activities by drive owner organization hierarchy for the report period.
 So this does not count the activity of that department or user but any sharing/sharing used activity on their drives regardless of if it was them or someone else.

-2. Total sharing activities by user organization hierarchy.
+7. This table shows total sharing invitations and file usage by user organization hierarchy for the report period.
+You can drill up/down to see the stats from different organizational levels.
 This takes the perspective of the user making the action.
 This means activity taken by a user in that area regardless of the drive they shared or accessed shared content from.

-3. File usage activity by user AD profile location.
+9. This map shows file usage activity by user AD profile location for the report period.
 Often users will generate access events against documents that have been shared with them and you will see this plotted by user location here.

 - AnonymousLinkCreated = Link “Anyone with the link”